department-of-veterans-affairs/vets-website/content/pages/education/apply-for-education-benefits-new.md

 - Go to a VA regional office and have a VA employee assist you.
 - Work with your school’s VA certifying official.
 This person is usually in the Registrar or Financial Aid office at the school of your choice.
-- Call 888-GI-Bill (888-442-4551) to have the application mailed to you.
-After you complete it, mail it to your VA regional claims processing office.
+- Call 888-442-4551 to have the application mailed to you.
+Fill it out and mail it to your VA regional claims processing office.

 </div>